cvdlab-projects/webindex/FinalProject/Affine Partitioner/readme.md

 Below we can find the flow diagrams of some of the most important methods of the partitioner.

 ##getStart()
+Creates an identity matrix and use it how TMatrixTotal. gets the model tree from the method processFile and saves it.
 ![getStart](https://raw.github.com/cvdlab-bio/webindex/pisanu_dev_branch/FinalProject/Affine%20Partitioner/getStart.png)

 ##processFile(...)
+processFile is a recursive method. it returns the branch of tree that it analyzes.
 ![processFile](https://raw.github.com/cvdlab-bio/webindex/pisanu_dev_branch/FinalProject/Affine%20Partitioner/processFile.png)

 #processChunk(...)
+parse the chunk of data, applies the TMatrix to all point and call the savePoint method for each point.
 ![processChunk](https://raw.github.com/cvdlab-bio/webindex/pisanu_dev_branch/FinalProject/Affine%20Partitioner/processChunk.png)

-Notes:
-* The model-tree is created at the beginning of the algorithm and updated at the cluster creation